jasonrandrews/arm-software-developers/content/en/iot/CICD/gh-prep.md

     Learn how to prepare a repository for a CI/CD development flow with Arm Virtual Hardware.
 ---
 ## Overview
 in this section you will learn how to prepare a GitHub repository for a CI/CD development flow.
-An [example project](https://github.com/ARM-software/AVH-GetStarted) is provided to enable you to quickly get started.

 Full instructions are given in the Arm Virtual Hardware [documentation](https://arm-software.github.io/AVH/main/examples/html/GetStarted.html)